 Dilapidations’ refers to breaches of lease covenants that relate to the condition of a property during the term of the tenancy or when the lease ends.

-This Facesheet only applies to members in England & Wales
+This Factsheet only applies to members in England & Wales

-With all the confusion surrounding PayPoint’s plans to phase out its yellow terminals, the NFRN has produced a simple factsheet to breakdown the key points of their changes.
+With all the confusion surrounding PayPoint’s plans to phase out its yellow terminals and introduce a new pricing structure, the NFRN has produced a simple factsheet to breakdown the key points of their changes.